canonall/CreatureMon/README.md

  - View: It holds the UI and informs the ViewModel about the user’s action.
 View observes the changes in the ViewModel and it is updated accordingly.
 Also, it is important that View shouldn't contain any kind of application logic.
  - ViewModel: It provides communication between View and Model/Repository as if a bridge.
 It is responsible for delivering the data, which is coming from Model to View.
- ViewModel does not hold any kind of reference to the View as if "Context".
+ ViewModel does not hold any kind of reference to the View like "Context".
 Eventually, that makes testing easier since it doesn't require Android Framework for testing.
  **Bonus**
  - Repository: Even though it is optional Repository pattern is commonly used with MVVM in large projects.
 If we have multiple data sources such as local(RoomDB) and remote(Retrofit) it is meaningful to use Repository since it manages multiple data sources.
 Basically Repository hides the details of how the data is eventually